ghoomfrog/silili/README.md

 The way a group is expressed, determines the shape of the eyes of all lillies in the group:

 - normal — dot eyes
-- high tone — happy closed eyes
+- high tone (for emphasis or yes/no questions) — happy closed eyes

 If a lillie is part of a lilized word, it should have eyeglasses.